Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 So, instead of choosing this approach, which is very time-consuming …

-Why not use this approach instead …
+Why not opt for this strategy instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)